andresromerodev/portfolio/pages/posts/extracting-amazon-product-data.md

 - **Python**: A versatile programming language for data handling.
 - **Selenium**: A useful automation tool for interacting with dynamic web pages.
-- **BeautifulSoup**: An effective solution for working with and manipulating HTML tags.
+- **BeautifulSoup**: An effective library for working with and manipulating HTML tags.

 # Things to Keep in Mind